david-a-parry/genomeUtils/README.md

 Instructions for running each script should be provided by their own usage information accessible by running with '-h' flag.

-Currently only two scripts are present:
+Currently only three scripts are present:

  * coordinatesFromGenes.pl
  * dnaFromCoordinates.pl
+ * getCrossRefIds.pl